 |Pathology - What is a Pathologist||Brain fog - What is Brain Fog||Hospitalist - What is a Hospitalist and Hospital medicine|

 Interested in pursuing your dream of becoming a medical doctor?
 It all starts with getting accepted into medical school.
-At UMHS, our admissions counselors look at every application and specialize in finding those incredible applicants that have been passed over by computer algorithms used by other medical schools.
+At UMHS, our admissions counselors look at every application and specialize in finding those incredible applicants that have been passed over by computer algorithms used by other allopathic and osteopathic medical schools.
 We are an allopathic medical school awarding graduates with the coveted M.D. degree.
 96% of our students graduate and get their M.D.
 Degree.
-These amazing results are achieved by having caring professors, small class sizes and the Ross family values of being morally obligated to your success in becoming a doctor.
+These amazing results are achieved by having caring professors, small class sizes, and the Ross family values of being morally obligated to your success in becoming a doctor.

 Callie Torres is a Captain in the United States Air Force and a resident at Wash U/Barnes Jewish Hospital in St Louis.
 She is a freelance writer with many published medical articles as well as multiple peer-reviewed medical publications